Social Work

 Pre-requisites: BASW major.

-Prepares students for professional agency roles using theories and methods common in micro systemic social work practice.
-Students describe and analyze theories through the practice lenses of engagement, assessment, intervention, and evaluation.
-Students distinguish, appraise, and integrate multiple sources of knowledge, including research-based and anti-oppressive knowledge, to prepare for effective service delivery.
+Prepares students for the use of theories and methods common in practice with individuals, families, and groups.
+Describes and analyzes theories within the planned change process of engagement, assessment, intervention, and evaluation.
+Research-informed and anti-oppressive knowledge are used to distinguish, appraise, and integrate theories and practices for effective service delivery.

 SOWK 464.
 SOCIAL WORK CASE MANAGEMENT.
 4 Credits.